AholanLate/bikeapp/README.md

 `npm update`

-Make sure you have localhost 4000 not in use already.
-Otherwise, you need to make room for the project in port 4000, or change port in .env.
+Make sure you have port 4000 available for use.
+Otherwise, you need to make room for the project in port 4000, or change port in the .env file.
 If you change port in .env file, you need to make some adjustments in frontend later as well.

 Nodemon needs to be installed separately